-Sutton Green Primary School is committed to meeting the requirements of the new primary curriculum that was introduced in September 2014.
-Staff working in our Reception class use the Foundation Stage Curriculum (0-5) with guidance from Development Matters.
+Sutton Green Primary School is committed to meeting the requirements of the National Primary Curriculum that was introduced in September 2014.
+Staff working in our Early Years department use the Foundation Stage Curriculum (0-5) with guidance from Development Matters.

-We have updated our schemes of work to reflect the content and challenge of the new curriculum for each year group.
-Teachers have received training in the key areas of curriculum change with a particular focus on maths, literacy and computing.
-We are now teaching French to KS1 and KS2 pupils.
+Our schemes of work reflect the content and challenge of the National Curriculum for each year group.
+Teachers have received training in the key areas of 2014 curriculum with a particular focus on Maths, English and computing.
+We are teaching French to KS2 pupils.

 We will continue to make provision for the teaching of PSHCE, and our approach to the teaching of PSHCE is referenced in our Sex & Relationship Policy.
 This includes reference to the teaching of British Values through the curriculum and the Prevent Agenda, along with developing Global Education.
 The teaching of Spiritual, Moral, Social and Cultural Education is also threaded throughout our curriculum teaching, and links to our teaching of PSHCE and RE.
-We use the Locally Agreed Cheshire Scheme of Work to teach Religious Education and the school holds daily acts of Collective Worship.
+We use the Locally Agreed Cheshire Scheme of Work to teach Religious Education.

 We will continue to ensure high quality learning experiences that include thematic learning.
 This includes visits and events linked to key cross-curricular learning.
 Pictures on our website referenced show our highly successful theme weeks, where the whole school works together to create a main corridor display referenced to key theme to showcase a wide variety of work eg..
 Our Place, Remembrance, Famous People.

 Information on what each class is studying on a half termly basis is shared in newsletters to parents, and it is also posted on class pages on the website. see reference to class pages